SB01 Manual Superlative™

 Pulse Width

 Pulse width modulation allows control over the duty cycle of the square wave, which is the proportion of time that a pulse waveform is high or low.
+For example, a square wave has equal parts high and low, like this:

 FIGURE 1.5